-Brian Rosen enters his first season with Davidson in 2017.
+Brian Rosen enters his second season on staff with Davidson Volleyball in 2018.

 Rosen was honored with the AVCA Thirty Under 30 Award in 2013, a national award given to the top 30 coaches in the country under the age of 30 at any level.
 He was one of just two high school coaches to receive the plaudit.

 Prior to Providence, Rosen was the program head at Charlotte Country Day for six seasons, accumulating a 169-66 record.
 Rosen was named Coach of the Year four times during his CCD tenure, and was a three-time nominee for National High School Coach of the Year.
 He led the Buccaneers to back-to-back state and conference titles.
 Rosen was head coach for current Wildcat Katharine Franz.

 Before Charlotte Country Day, Rosen served as a volunteer coach at Winthrop University, and spent three years as the head coach of both the men's and women's club volleyball teams at the University of South Carolina.
 He also spent a year working community relations with the Carolina Panthers and has spent the last several years as a teacher in secondary education.